That Girl Cooks Healthy

 Notes

-• The use of sweetener be it vegan condensed milk, raw cane sugar or coconut sugar is optional.
+• The use of sweetener be it vegan condensed milk, raw cane sugar or coconut sugar is optional and at your discretion.

 • The darker the outer skin of the plantain, the sweeter the plantain meaning your porridge will be naturally sweet which means you're less likely to use any additional sweetener.